jpkotta/dired-single/README.md

 dired buffer has this name, it will always keep this name (unless it's explicitly renamed by you).

-## To Do

-Nothing, at the moment.

 ## Credits

 The single buffer code is loosely based on code posted to the NT-Emacs mailing list by Steve Kemp & Rob Davenport.
 The magic buffer name code is all mine.

-## Comments

-Any comments, suggestions, bug reports or upgrade requests are welcome.

-This version of dired-single was developed and tested with NTEmacs 20.5.1 under Windows NT 4.0 SP6 and Emacs 20.7.1 under Linux (RH7).
-Please, let me know if it works with other OS and versions of Emacs.